-The Spring 2014 housing move-in date is Friday, 10th of January 2014 at 12:00 p.m.
-However since you are an international student you are required to attend mandatory international student orientation on the 6th of January 2014, which means you will be moving-in to your assigned on-campus room assignment before the 10th of January 2014-the housing move-in date.
-All international students with an on-campus housing contract will be able to move-in early for $15 per night until 10th of January 2014.
+Please note: As of Fall 2015 all freshman students (including international) students are REQUIRED to live on-campus.
+The Spring 2016 housing move-in date is Friday January 8th at 12:00pm.
+However since you are an international student you are required to attend mandatory international student orientation from January 4th- January 8th, which means you will be moving in to your assigned on-campus room assignment before Friday, January 8th at 12:00 pm housing move-in day.
+All international students with an on-campus housing contract will be able to move-in early for %15 per night un Friday January 8th at 12:00pm.
 Early move-in option is only available to students who made housing arrangements (application and deposit) prior to their arrival to MSUM.
-For those of you planning to live on-campus, please contact Housing and Residential Life Department. to make arrangements for you to check-in to your housing assignment earlier than the move-in date which is January 10th 2014.
-You cannot live on-campus temporarily and decide to cancel the contract.
+For those of you planning to live on-campus, please contact Housing and Residential Life Department to make arrangements for you to check-in to your housing assignment earlier than the move-in date.
+You cannot live on campus temporarily and decide to cancel the contract.
 In order to reserve your on-campus housing room assignment you need to submit the housing application, housing contract and the $150 deposit.
 For more information visit the Housing and Residential Life website.
-We strongly recommend that you make your accommodation plans before you arrive to the U.S. If you are not planning to live on-campus you will need to arrange your own housing or check into a local hotel/motel.
-MSUM is not responsible for off-campus housing.

-International students are not required to live on-campus.
-If you wish to live off-campus you are more than welcome to do so.
+All freshman (1st year) International students are required to live on-campus.
+If you are a U.S. transfer If you wish to live off-campus you are more than welcome to do so.
 MSUM is not responsible for finding off-campus accommodations for our international students.
 We will help you in providing you with resources on how to find off-campus housing.
 We strongly encourage students to secure off-campus housing before arriving to Fargo-Moorhead.
 Renting an apartment can be difficult if you plan to do so while living abroad.
 You will be required to sign a contract and pay a deposit before you are able to move-in.
 You may be able to make special arrangements with the landlord if you contact them directly.
 If you do not find off-campus housing before you arrive, you will need to check-in to a local hotel/motel until you find housing.
-Below are a few resources:Local Apartment Rental Advertisements - Fargo ForumGoldmark Property ManagementSkaff ApartmentsApartment Finder
+Below are a few resources:Rent.com

 All international students must make sure the financial arrangements are met before departing your home country.
 MSUM cannot and does not assume financial responsibilities for international students and their families.
 While in the U.S., you are responsible for all financial obligations: tuition, health insurance, books, rent, telephone bills, credit card expenses, food, shelter etc., and for all the bills owed to MSUM.
 This is a serious matter and it is critically important that you maintain your financial matters accordingly, as you will not be able to register or continue courses at MSUM until your MSUM bill is paid in full.
-All new entering international students must pay approximately $1,500 to MSUM before course registration date (orientation date)l.
-This amount will cover the mandatory health insurance $720 (January - August 2014), International student fee ($100) and pre-registration ($680) to save your classes.
-Once you pay the first $1,500 you can enter into a payment plan from MSUM Business Office.It is recommended that you have immediate access to at least $5,000 in cashier's or traveler's checks or credit card to cover part of your first semester's immediate expenses at MSUM.
+All new entering international students must pay approximately $1,800 to MSUM before course registration date (orientation date).
+This amount will cover the mandatory health insurance (August 2016 - August 2017), International student fee and pre-registration to save your classes.
+Once you pay the first $1,800 you can enter into a payment plan from MSUM Business Office.It is recommended that you have immediate access to at least $5,000 in cashier's or traveler's checks or credit card to cover part of your first semester's immediate expenses at MSUM.
 If you wish to deposit your money at the MUSM Business Office, the check must be made payable to "Minnesota State University Moorhead".
 We do not encourage students to carry large sums of cash.
-You can also contact Ludmi Herath to receive information on how wire the funds directly to MSUM.
+You can also contact the international office to receive information on how wire the funds directly to MSUM.
 This option is available only if you have received your US visa to MSUM.
 Prior to visiting your bank for funds, please check your I-20 and the orientation page for the actual total cost and payment deadlines for the semester.

 Below are additional recommendations: